tolees/lego/content/B073ZMH6F3-com.md

 ℹ️:

-- Interior details include worn look seating, open rear boarding deck with a hand pole, ticket bin, fire extinguisher and a half-spiral staircase that leads to the sightseeing deck
+- Celebrate iconic design with this charming double-decker London Bus, featuring a wealth of authentic details, including a bright-red color scheme, panoramic windshield, specially made standard-tread tires, destination sign, and an open rear boarding deck with a hand pole, ticket bin, fire extinguisher and a half-spiral staircase that leads to the upper sightseeing deck.
+Functions include an opening hood with engine, detailed driver’s cab with a sliding door, and a removable roof and upper deck
-- The London bus comes with an array of brick-built details, including large windows, bright red curved bodywork, panoramic windshield, specially made standard-tread tires and a destination sign
-- Measures over 7" (18cm) high, 13" (34cm) long and 5" (13cm) wide
-- Choose your favorite decade with the miniature, reversible Transit advertising posters, featuring a 1950S or present day London promotion
-- This 6174047 is scaled for shelf display alongside other models in the LEGO Creator Expert vehicle series

 [Buy it!!](https://www.amazon.com/dp/B073ZMH6F3/?tag=tolees-20)